MUDRIKA52/Alcami-Elements-Assignment-Cube/README.md

 - `js/script.js` – All interactive functionalities
 - `assets/fonts/` – Custom fonts used in the design
 - `assets/images/` – Images used in the design
+- `assets/icons/` – Icons used in the design
+- `assets/videos/` – Videos used in the design

 ---